Brand engagement – the great self-delusion of the ad industry

 That said, I recently stumbled upon Havas Media’s Meaningful Brands Index (MBI).
 It’s not perfect but it is a welcome step in the right direction by an organisation with genuine global clout.

 But it is not a lost cause.
-Ethics, sustainability and values driven behaviour are becoming more prevalent as the business case for them becomes clearer.
-The increasing popularity of the triple bottom line of people, planet and profit in annual accounts is proof of this.
+Ethics, sustainability and values driven behaviour are becoming more prevalent as the business case becomes clearer.
+Witness the increasing popularity of the triple bottom line of people, planet and profit in annual accounts.
 The so called millennials (another irritating label) are displaying a greater propensity than any generation before them for meaningful interaction with brands.
 According to Nielsen’s 2014 Global Survey on Corporate Social Responsibility ‘55% of global online consumers across 60 countries are willing to pay more for products and services from brands that are committed to positive social and environmental impact.’
 The conditions needed for brands to create meaningful, mutually engaging and financially profitable relationships are presenting themselves as never before.